-"We", "our" or "us" means Close Brothers Commercial Finance and its subsidiaries (including Close Invoice Finance Limited), affiliates and their respective parent and subsidiary companies (“Close Brothers Group”).
+"We", "our" or "us" means Close Brothers Limited and its subsidiaries (including Close Invoice Finance Limited), affiliates and their respective parent and subsidiary companies (“Close Brothers Group”).
 For the purposes of data protection law, we are a data controller in respect of your personal data.
 We collect and use your personal data and where applicable this may include information related to your spouse/partner, directors, shareholders, partners, guarantors and owners (your “representatives”).
 Close Brothers is responsible for ensuring that it uses your personal data in compliance with data protection law.

 This notice applies to any personal data we receive from you, create or obtain from other sources and explains how it will be used by us.
 It is important that you take the time to read this notice so that you understand how we will use your personal data and your rights in relation to your personal data.